 - 10.6.1 To ensure private development is coordinated with public infrastructure, phased appropriately, and fully conforms to this plan, development applications, including Official Plan Amendment, Plan of Subdivision, Rezoning and Site Plan applications, for properties comprising one or more planned development blocks shall include a Development Concept Report.
 The Development Concept Report shall include the following: - a.
-Lotting Plan that delineates and dimensions the lots proposed on each block; - Development Block Master Plans that illustrate the conceptual site plans and proposed density and massing of buildings for individual blocks bounded by streets or public open spaces; - c.
-Access and Circulation Plan for pedestrians, vehicles and cyclists; - d.
+Lotting Plan that delineates and dimensions the lots proposed on each block; - Block Master Plans that illustrate the conceptual site plans and proposed density and massing of buildings; - c.
+Access and Circulation Plan for pedestrians and vehicles; - d.
 Streetscape and Open Space Plan; - e.
-Street and relevant infrastructure design demonstrating consistency with the findings of the Black Creek Stormwater Optimization Master Plan Class Environmental Assessment Study and the City-Wide Drainage and Stormwater Management Criteria Study; - f.
-Shadow and wind studies where high-rise and mid-rise buildings are proposed; - g.
-Affordable Housing Plan, where required; - h.
-Sustainable Development Report; - i.
+Shadow and wind studies where high-rise and mid-rise buildings are proposed; - f.
+Affordable Housing Plan, where required; - g.
+Sustainable Development Report; - h.
 Context Plan. - 10.6.2 Development shall be phased to provide for the orderly development of the VMC, and to ensure the most efficient and economical use of existing and planned infrastructure.
-Phases are to be based upon the existence of, or commitment to construct planned transit facilities, components of the road network, utilities and community services.
-As a component of the Development Concept Report, development applications shall include a Phasing Plan that:
+Phases are to be based upon the existence of, or commitment to construct planned transit facilities, components of the road network and community services.
+As a component of the Development Concept Report, development applications shall include a Phasing Plan that: - a. describes and illustrates how existing and proposed development can be incorporated into the site to achieve the full development potential of the site;

-- a. describes and illustrates how existing and proposed development can be incorporated into the site to achieve the full development potential of the site; - b. considers existing neighbouring uses and the potential need to buffer or stage uses; - c. identifies the public infrastructure and facilities required to serve the development, including water, sewer, stormwater management, roads, transit, utilities, parks, streetscaping and other community facilities and services, and their proposed phased construction. - 10.6.3 The following phasing criteria shall be considered in the review of all development applications: - a.
+- b. considers existing neighbouring uses and the potential need to buffer or stage uses; - c. identifies the public infrastructure and facilities required to serve the development, including water, sewer, stormwater management, roads, transit, parks, streetscaping and other community facilities and services, and their proposed phased construction. - 10.6.3 The following phasing criteria shall be considered in the review of all development applications: - a.
 The development contributes to, or can be appropriately integrated within, the logical sequencing of all required sewer, water, stormwater and transportation facilities, including the subway station; - b.
 The development satisfies all requirements regarding the provision of parkland and other public facilities, including streetscaping and landscaping; - c.
 Traffic from the proposed development can be accommodated on the existing and planned road network. - 10.6.4 Plan of subdivision and rezoning applications shall also include the following, prepared to the City's satisfaction: - a. mobilty study - b. travel demand management plan; - c. stormwater management plan; - d. master servicing plan; - e. noise and vibration study, where required by this plan; - f. archaeological survey; - g. affordable housing plan, where residential uses are proposed; and, - h. other studies as identified in Section 10.1.3 of Volume 1 of the Official Plan, as determined to be required by the City.